 Ghana has been a consistent and long-standing supporter of UN peacekeeping irrespective of the type of ruling regime in Accra and the state of the domestic economy.
 It has usually maintained a position as a top-ten contributor of uniformed personnel for close to fifty years.
 The most pressing issues that have influenced decision-making on peacekeeping contributions are internal security requirements and overstretched armed/security forces.
 This may result from internal strife that puts pressure on the limited logistical and human resource capacity of the security services and the involvement of the military in several UN missions.
-For example, currently, there is an election-related case at the Supreme Court of Ghana involving the main opposition party, the New Patriotic Party (NPP) with the Electoral Commission of Ghana and the President of the Republic of Ghana, John Mahama, over the 2012 presidential election results.
-The sporadic clashes that have ensued recently between supporters of the NPP and the ruling National Democratic Congress (NDC) over the matter has impacted negatively on the country's security situation.
-Until the issue is resolved amicably, it is unlikely that Ghana will provide substantial numbers of additional personnel to any peace operation.
+Ghana will be going to the polls for the seventh time in December 2016 since its transition to multiparty democracy in 1992.
+Due to internal security requirements during such electioneering period, Ghana is unlikely to provide substantial numbers of additional personnel to any peace operation.

 Another important issue is Ghana's reservations about the "protection of civilians" (PoC) and the "Responsibility to Protect" (R2P) agendas.
 Ghana remains committed to PoC and R2P but cautions that they should not be used (or misused) as an opportunity to undermine the sovereignty, independence and territorial integrity of states.
-The Libyan crisis (2011) provided an early signal regarding the need to sharpen the concept of R2P to avoid misunderstanding and to minimize collateral damage and other unintended impacts.
+The Libyan crisis (2011)

+provided an early signal regarding the need to sharpen the concept of R2P to avoid misunderstanding and to minimize collateral damage and other unintended impacts.
 Consequently, Ghana sees a need to refine the implementation of R2P and PoC, including on issues related to international criminal law.